 1. Paneer Roll

-- Sauté pieces of paneer with onion, carrots, capsicum, baby corn (you may use any other vegetable of your choice).
+- Sauté pieces of paneer with onion, carrots, capsicum, and baby corn (you may use any other vegetable of your choice).

 - Make chapatis.

-- Apply little butter on chapati, place paneer and vegetables on chapati, add grated cheese, chopped spring onions and roll it – eat it fresh!
+- Apply little butter on chapati, place paneer and vegetables on chapati, add grated cheese, and chopped spring onions and roll it – eat it fresh!

 2. Sprouts Cutlets